colbyfayock/media-ecommerce-workshop/README.md

 Demo: https://media-ecommerce-workshop.netlify.app

 ## 🔍 Workshop Overview

 Excited to learn?
 You should be!
 Here's some of the stuff we'll learn in this workshop:
 * Create a new Next.js app using a starter template
-* Deploy a Next.js app on Netlify
+* Deploy a Next.js app on Netlify from GitHub
 * Optimize all images on Netlify with the Netlify Cloudinary Plugin
 * Install and configure the Cloudinary JS URL Gen SDK
 * Upload and deliver optimized images from Cloudinary